 While Jordan's population is increasing, its water resources are more scarce than ever.

 Jordan is now facing an unprecedented level of pressure on its water resources.
-The United Nations defines ‘absolute scarcity’ as a supply of less than 500 cubic metres per person; today Jordan’s average annual water supply is 150 cubic metres per person.
+The United Nations defines 'absolute scarcity' as a supply of less than 500 cubic meters per person; today Jordan's average annual water supply is 150 cubic meters per person.

-The government has mobilised to tackle the crisis.
-Crackdowns on water theft in cities have conserved 120 million cubic metres of water in the past 5 years.
+The government has mobilized to tackle the crisis.
+Crackdowns on water theft in cities have conserved 120 million cubic meters of water in the past 5 years.
 New pipelines for groundwater and projects to desalinate water from the Red Sea represent an attempt to pursue innovative, long-term solutions.
 However, projects have been held up by limited funding and concern over unknown environmental effects.
-As a result, Jordan has relied upon an increased supply of water from Israel this year – from which it already received 50 million cubic metres of water annually.
+As a result, Jordan has relied upon an increased supply of water from Israel this year - from which it already received 50 million cubic meters of water annually.

 The government has also taken action to reduce pressure on resources by restricting numbers of refugees.
 However, last year, when the government refused entry to 60,000 refugees from Daraa, Syria, Jordanians reacted with anger and social media messages vowed to “share their bread” with the new arrivals.
 Instead, the structural issues of water use in Jordan have been criticized.
 Around 65% of water goes to the agricultural sector, where water-saving solutions have not yet been pursued.
 Without wider changes, fears remain that secure water supply in Jordan may be nothing but a pipe dream.